firstmatecloud/guidelines-repo/microservices/nodejs/GUIDELINES.md

 ### Tests

-- Functions defined in services (not in controller and repo folders) should always have implemented unit tests.
+- Functions defined in services (services are located in the services folder in the repo) should always have implemented unit tests.
+These tests are implemented in the test folder.